Path Cover, Hamiltonicity, and Independence Number: An FPT Perspective: Abstract

+Thus, for \(k \in \Oh((\log\log n)^{\frac{1}{4}-\varepsilon})\) our algorithm runs in polynomial time and either computes a minimum-size path cover of \(G\), or finds a path cover of size at most \(\alpha(G) - k\).
+We find the existence of such an algorithm quite surprising for the following reason.
+The problems of computing a path cover and a maximum independent set are both notoriously hard, yet our algorithm either solves one of them or provides meaningful information about the other.

-A key subroutine in our algorithm is an \(\mathsf{FPT}\) algorithm, parameterized by \(\alpha(G)\), for deciding whether \(G\) contains a Hamiltonian path.
-This result is of independent interest---prior to our work, no polynomial-time algorithm for deciding Hamiltonicity was known even for graphs with independence number at most 3.
-Moreover, the techniques we develop apply to a wide array of problems in undirected graphs, including \emph{Hamiltonian Cycle}, \emph{Path Cover}, \emph{Largest Linkage}, and \emph{Topological Minor Containment}.
+The proof of our algorithmic extension of the Gallai--Milgram theorem is non-trivial and builds on several novel algorithmic ideas.
+One of the key subroutines in our algorithm is an \(\mathsf{FPT}\) algorithm, parameterized by \(\alpha(G)\), for deciding whether \(G\) contains a Hamiltonian path.
+This result is of independent interest---prior to our work no polynomial-time algorithm for deciding Hamiltonicity was known even for graphs with independence number at most three.
+Moreover, the algorithmic techniques we develop apply to a wide array of problems in undirected graphs, including \emph{Hamiltonian Cycle}, \emph{Path Cover}, \emph{Largest Linkage}, and \emph{Topological Minor Containment}.
 We show that all these problems are \(\mathsf{FPT}\) when parameterized by the independence number of the graph.

-Notably, the independence number parameterization, which describes graph's density, departs from the typical flow of research in parameterized complexity, which focuses on parameters describing graph's sparsity, like treewidth or vertex cover.
+Notably, the independence-number parameterization departs from the typical direction of research in parameterized complexity.
+First, \(\alpha(G)\) measures a graph's density, whereas most prior work in the area focuses on parameters describing sparsity, such as treewidth or vertex cover.
+Second, most structural parameters studied in parameterized complexity can be computed exactly or well-approximated in polynomial or even \(\mathsf{FPT}\) time, whereas computing \(\alpha(G)\) is notoriously difficult from almost any computational perspective.
+The fact that it can nevertheless serve as the basis for efficient parameterization is particularly striking.